rbind/blog.jemu.name/content/posts/2015-11-02-plex-and-emby/index.md

 The idea is the following: You have a shitton of media lying around and want to organize and view it comfortably.
 You then install a media server (Plex Media Server, Emby Media Server) on the machine that has access to the data.
 You set up your libraries by telling the server where (file path) your media (media type) is located, i.e. the library "Movies" is set up to `/mnt/media/movies` or something like that.
 This also applies to tv shows, music, and for Emby, even eBooks and games, but don't ask me what Emby is supposed to do with games, I haven't tried that.

 When your server is running, you can use their browser-based interfaces either locally or through their respective web-endpoints (both Plex and Emby have shortcuts to their webapps on their websites when you're logged in).
 From that, you can manage, organize and view your media.
 The device you're watching on doesn't have to support the codec, container or whatever of the source media, the media server is a good friend and transcodes your media for you if necessary, according to your settings.
 You can also adjust the streaming quality if your connection is embarrassingly German.
 In case you have a dedicated media center machine lying around, you'll probably want to install their Home Theater Apps.
 These are native applications that can be controlled with a remote, and have some nifty settings available like optical audio out and what have you.
-I don't want to go into too that too far because I don't want the audiohpiles making fun of me.
+I don't want to go into that too far because I don't want the audiophiles making fun of me.

 At this point I should point out that [Emby doesn't have such an app for OS X](https://emby.media/downloads/emby-theater/), so I never used their media center and can only speak for [Plex's Home Theater app](https://plex.tv/downloads#plex-pht), which I like a lot.
 It's also controllable from their Android app, pretty similar to how chromecast playing works.